Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 ## Extra Attack

-Starting at 5th level, you can attack twice, rather than once, whenever you take the Attack action on your turn.
+You can attack twice instead of once whenever you take the Attack action on your turn.

 ## Level 9: Arcane Jolt